Mlambalasi Rock Shelter: Rock art

 The interior of the rock shelter, as well as multiple close by outcrops, contain undated anthropomorphic art in red pigment.
 Rock art (documented as Mlambalasi 1) was discovered on the main overhang of Mlambalasi in 2006.
 It includes two red geometric designs with white dots.
 In 2010, six red anthropomorphic figures and three areas of concentrated red color were discovered on a granite rock surface 20m north of the main overhang (documented as Mlambalasi 2).
 There is also rock art (faded red geometric paintings) at Mlambalasi 3, a nearby grantitic boulder with three shelters (two are painted).
-Mlambalasi 4 also has rock art (located 100m away from Mlambalasi 3), including one rock facing of bears, one of a long, segmented body with short radiating lines, and one that resembles a millipede).
+Mlambalasi 4 also bears rock art (located 100m away from Mlambalasi 3), including one rock panel with unidentifiable red paintings, and a painting of a long segmented body with short radiating lines, which Itambu believes represents a millipede.

 Iron smithing and/or smelting

 Artifacts associated with iron smithing and/or smelting were discovered in 2010.
 Slag, finished tools, nails, a furnace, and tuyere fragments were collected but have yet to be analyzed.